korlibs-archive/korte/README.md

 It works on JVM and JS out of the box.
 And on Native with untyped model data or by making the models implement the [DynamicType](https://github.com/korlibs/korte/blob/7461aa4b7dc496ff1c0e986cdb2c7843891ba325/korte/src/commonMain/kotlin/com/soywiz/korte/dynamic/DynamicType.kt#L61) interface.

-Because asynchornity is in its name and soul, it allows to call *suspend*ing methods from within your templates.
+Because asynchrony is in its name and soul, it allows to call *suspend*ing methods from within your templates.

 ## Documentation: